h2oai/deepwater/README.md

 * AMI ID: ami-10bd9607
 * AMI Name: deepwater-dallas-v4
-* Recommended instance types: g2.2xlarge or p2.xlarge
+* Recommended instance types: p2.xlarge
 * After launching the instance, you can connect to port 8888 (Jupyter Notebook) or port 54321 (H2O Flow).

 Refer to the [Deep Water Workshop on EC2 Amazon AMI](https://github.com/h2oai/deepwater/blob/master/docs/open-tour-dallas/deep-water-ami.md) document for additional information on how to run this AMI.